Convexification of box-constrained polynomial optimization problems via monomial patterns: Conclusion

-We refer to $M^A(K)$ as \emph{($n$-variate) moment body}.
+We refer to $\mM(\rmK)_\rmA$ as a \emph{($\rmn$-variate) moment body}.
 Clearly, the convexification \eqref{C-POP} of \eqref{POP} is tight, that is, the optimal values of \eqref{C-POP} and \eqref{POP} coincide.
-For general sets $A$, the constraint $\mbv\in M^A(K)$ is difficult to deal with.
-Thus, it is natural to relax $\mbv\in M^A(K)$ to a system of simpler constraints of the same type
+For general sets $\rmA$, the constraint $\bfv\in\mM(\rmK)_\rmA$ is difficult to verify.
+Thus, it is natural to relax $\bfv\in\mM(\rmK)_\rmA$ to a system of simpler constraints of the same type